 - Set up custom landing pages for each ad you create, then track visitors to each page in Google Analytics

-This is particularly important for private schools: with Brexit looming and casting uncertainty over the UK’s economic future, many prospective parents might rightly wonder if the hefty investment for private schooling is a wise choice.
-They need convincing – and with limited funds to do so, you have to stretch every £ as far as it will go to do this.
+This is important for private schools: with Brexit looming, many prospective parents might wonder if the investment for private schooling is a wise choice.
+They need convincing – and with limited funds to do so, you have to stretch every £ as far as it will go.

-For private and public schools alike, maximising the impact of your print advertising budget is key in continuing to survive and thrive in a complicated marketplace.
-And using the tips we’ve outlined here in this article, you’ll be well on your way to doing so.
+For private and public schools, maximising the impact of your print advertising budget is key in continuing to thrive in a complicated marketplace.
+And using the tips we’ve outlined here, you’ll be well on your way to doing so.